deseretbook/classy_hash/README.md

 #### Generators

-Version 0.1.1 of Classy Hash introduces some helper methods in `ClassyHash::Generate` that will generate a constraint for common tasks that are difficult to represent in the base Classy Hash syntax.
+Version 0.1.1 of Classy Hash introduces some helper methods in `ClassyHash::Generate` (or the `CH::G` alias introduced in 0.1.2) that will generate a constraint for common tasks that are difficult to represent in the base Classy Hash syntax.

 ##### Enumeration